 FOR EACH ROW

-EXECUTE FUNCTION notify_new_customer();NOTIFY is fire-and-forget, though.
-Notifications are not buffered: if nothing is listening at that moment they are dropped, and there is no replay.
-Payloads are capped at 8000 bytes, so the durable pattern is to send IDs and let the agent fetch the full row.
+EXECUTE FUNCTION notify_new_customer();NOTIFY keeps no replay log for a disconnected listener.
+A notification sent while the connector is disconnected is missed, and reconnecting does not recover it.
+PostgreSQL's documentation, checked in 2026, sets the default payload limit below 8000 bytes, so send an ID and let the agent fetch the full row.
+Check PostgreSQL's NOTIFY delivery and payload limits.
 Use LISTEN/NOTIFY for near-real-time reactions to data changes where an occasional miss during a reconnect is acceptable, and use Kafka or SQS when every change must be processed.
-If the database sits in a private network, route it through a private network bridge rather than exposing it.
-The full setup is in the Postgres connector reference.
+If the database sits in a private network, route it through Bridge instead of exposing it.
+See how to reach private infrastructure through Bridge.
+Follow the Postgres LISTEN/NOTIFY setup.

 AWS SQS: durable polled queue

-An SQS connector polls a queue with long polling and starts a run per message.
-It sits between durability and simplicity: messages persist in the queue until a run completes and deletes them, so a restart or a spike never loses work.
+An SQS connector polls a queue with long polling and starts one run for every linked agent per message.
+Messages persist until every linked run completes and the connector deletes them, so worker restarts and traffic spikes do not discard queued work.
 If a run fails, the message reappears after its visibility timeout and is retried; messages that fail repeatedly can be routed to a dead-letter queue you configure in AWS.
 Standard queues do not guarantee order, while FIFO queues preserve it within a message group.

 This is the pattern for reliable asynchronous work that must survive failure without you building the retry machinery yourself.
-The latency floor is the polling interval, up to 20 seconds, and you need an AWS account and credentials.
-See the SQS connector reference for the queue and polling settings.
+AWS documentation checked in 2026 allows a long poll to wait up to 20 seconds when the queue is empty; the request returns sooner when a message arrives.
+Review the AWS SQS long-poll limits.
+You also need an AWS account and credentials.
+Review the SQS queue and polling settings.

 Side by side